nkokkos/cart_server_demo/README.md

 > `Process.cancel_timer` takes the timer reference returned by `send_after`.
 Storing it in state is the standard pattern for cancellable timers.# CartServer

-> Once you are comfortable with these steps, you can move on to learning about **Supervisors**, which are used to start, monitor, and restart GenServer processes automatically.